apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 - **tests** : which refers the default available generated postman tests.
 The default tests are grouped per type (response, request) ( see examples folder)
 - **extendTests**: which refers to custom additions of manual created postman tests. (see examples folder)
 - **contentTests**: which refers to additional Postman tests that check the content. (see examples folder)
-- **assignPmVariables**: which refers to assigning specific Postman collection variables for easier automation.
+- **assignVariables**: which refers to assigning specific Postman collection variables for easier automation.
 - **overwrites**: which refers to the custom additions/modifications of the request/response properties. (see examples folder)

-In this example we focus on the **assignPmVariables** section and settings.
+In this example we focus on the **assignVariables** section and settings.

 file: examples/testsuite-assign-variables/portman.crm.json

-## Portman - "assignPmVariables" properties
+## Portman - "assignVariables" properties

 Version 1.0